karlwettin/carto-style-hydda/README.md

 carto-style-hydda
 ====================

-Hydda, a carto style project used by OpenStreetMap Sweden. https://openstreetmap.se/#4/63.94/18.68
+Hydda, a carto stylesheet project used by OpenStreetMap Sweden. https://openstreetmap.se/#4/63.94/18.68

 ### About